-- machine_info now contains more detailed information about the CPU, in particular the exact model.
-Contributed by Antonio Cuni in #61. - Added benchmark.extra_info, which you can use to save arbitrary stuff in the JSON.
-Contributed by Antonio Cuni in the same PR as above. - Fix support for latest PyGal version (histograms).
-Contributed by Swen Kooij in #68. - Added support for getting commit_info when not running in the root of the repository.
-Contributed by Vara Canero in #69. - Added short form for --storage/--verbose options in CLI. - Added an alternate pytest-benchmark CLI bin (in addition to py.test-benchmark) to match the madness in pytest. - Fix some issues with --help in CLI. - Improved git remote parsing (for commit_info in JSON outputs). - Fixed default value for --benchmark-columns. - Fixed comparison mode (loading was done too late). - Remove the project name from the autosave name.
+- Added short form for --storage/--verbose options in CLI. - Added an alternate pytest-benchmark CLI bin (in addition to py.test-benchmark) to match the madness in pytest. - Fix some issues with --help in CLI. - Improved git remote parsing (for commit\info in JSON outputs). - Fixed default value for --benchmark-columns. - Fixed comparison mode (loading was done too late). - Remove the project name from the autosave name.
 This will get the old brief naming from 3.0 back.

 - Added --benchmark-colums command line option.
 It selects what columns are displayed in the result table.
 Contributed by Antonio Cuni in #34. - Added support for grouping by specific test parametrization (--benchmark-group-by=param: NAME where NAME is your param name).
 Contributed by Antonio Cuni in #37. - Added support for name or fullname in --benchmark-sort.
-Contributed by Antonio Cuni in #37. - Changed signature for pytest_benchmark_generate_json hook to take 2 new arguments: machine_info and commit_info. - Changed --benchmark-histogram to plot groups instead of name-matching runs. - Changed --benchmark-histogram to plot exactly what you compared against.
-Now it's 1:1 with the compare feature.

-- Changed --benchmark-compare to allow globs.
+Contributed by Antonio Cuni in #37. - Changed signature for pytest\benchmark\generate\json hook to take 2 new arguments: machine\info and commit\info. - Changed --benchmark-histogram to plot groups instead of name-matching runs. - Changed --benchmark-histogram to plot exactly what you compared against.
+Now it's 1:1 with the compare feature. - Changed --benchmark-compare to allow globs.
 You can compare against all the previous runs now. - Changed --benchmark-group-by to allow multiple values separated by comma.
 Example: --benchmark-group-by=param:foo,param:bar - Added a command line tool to compare previous data: py.test-benchmark.
 It has two commands: - list Lists all the available files. - compare Displays result tables.
-Takes options: - --sort=COL - --group-by=LABEL - --columns=LABELS - --histogram=[FILENAME-PREFIX] - Added --benchmark-cprofile that profiles last run of benchmarked function.
+Takes optional arguments: - \ --sort=COL - \ --group-by=LABEL - \ --columns=LABELS - \ --histogram=[FILENAME-PREFIX] - Added --benchmark-cprofile that profiles last run of benchmarked function.
 Contributed by Petr Šebek. - Changed --benchmark-storage so it now allows elasticsearch storage.
 It allows to store data to elastic-search instead to json files.
 Contributed by Petr Šebek in #58.

-- Improved --help text for --benchmark-histogram, --benchmark-save and --benchmark-autosave. - · Benchmarks that raised exceptions during test now have special highlighting in result table (red background). - Benchmarks that raised exceptions are not included in the saved data anymore (you can still get the old behavior back by implementing pytest_benchmark_generate_json in your conftest.py). - The plugin will use pytest's warning system for warnings.
+- Improved --help text for --benchmark-histogram, --benchmark-save and --benchmark-autosave. - Benchmarks that raised exceptions during test now have special highlighting in result table (red background).

+- Benchmarks that raised exceptions are not included in the saved data anymore (you can still get the old behavior back by implementing pytest\benchmark\generate\json in your conftest.py). - The plugin will use pytest's warning system for warnings.
 There are 2 categories: WBENCHMARK-C (compare mode issues) and WBENCHMARK-U (usage issues). - The red warnings are only shown if --benchmark-verbose is used.
 They still will be always be shown in the pytest-warnings section. - Using the benchmark fixture more than one time is disallowed (will raise exception). - Not using the benchmark fixture (but requiring it) will issue a warning (WBENCHMARK-U1).

-2.11.13 3.0.0rc1 (2015-10-25)
+2.11.11 3.0.0rc1 (2015-10-25)